 If undeposited FUTA tax is over \$100 on- Deposit it by-

-March 31 April 30
+March 31

 June 30 July 31

-September 30 October 31
+September 30

-December 31 January 31
+December 31

-If any deposit due date falls on a Saturday, TIP Sunday, or legal holiday, you may deposit on the next business day.
+If any deposit due date falls on a Saturday, Sunday, or legal holiday, you may deposit on the next business day.

 How to deposit.
-If you are not required to use EFTPS (see New electronic deposit requirement on page 1), use Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.
+If you are not required to use the Electronic Federal Tax Payment System (EFTPS) (see Electronic deposit requirement below), you may use either EFTPS or Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.
 The IRS will send you a book of deposit coupons when you apply for an employer identification number (EIN).
 Follow the instructions in the coupon book.
 If you do not have Form 8109, see section 11 in Circular E.

-Make your deposits with an authorized financial institution (e.g., a commercial bank that is qualified to accept Federal tax deposits) or the Federal Reserve bank for your area.
+You must make your deposits with an authorized financial institution (e.g., a commercial bank that is qualified to accept Federal tax deposits).
 To avoid a possible penalty, do not mail deposits directly to the IRS.
 Records of your deposits will be sent to the IRS for crediting to your business accounts.